wp-plugins/wp-piwik/readme.txt

 If you can't (or don not want to) use transifex, you can also translate languages/wp-piwik.pot delivered with WP-Piwik.

 Thank you very much! :-)

+= Why does WP-Piwik require a newer PHP version than WordPress? =

+WP-Piwik requires a working Piwik instance which requires a higher PHP version, too.
+Furthermore, please have a look at the [official PHP Unsupported Branches page](http://php.net/eol.php).
+Even if your software still works with PHP 5.2, the PHP team stopped to deliver **security** patches in January 2011.
+Even PHP 5.3 does not get security patches anymore (end of life date was August 2014).

 = Tracking does not work on HostGator! / The test script shows an empty response. =